SiteWorks General FAQs

 Of course, u3as can make their own hosting arrangements but otherwise be part of the Site Builder to SiteWorks migration.
 See f Can the SiteWorks team help if our WordPress site is hosted on our own site? and g Can I use the SiteWorks theme and plugins on our existing WordPress website?

-Every individual SiteWorks site and account will be fully and automatically backed up on a daily basis.
+Every individual SiteWorks site and account will be fully and automatically backed up on a daily overnight basis.
 At least two weeks worth of backups will be retained.
 There will be two copies of each backup, one on your SiteWorks server storage and one off-site in the UK.

 A site’s Web Manager will be able to request a restore of their site through the Help Desk.